An update on the COVID-19 outbreak at SwanCare Waminda.

 All actions have been implemented under the guidance of the Department of Health.

-Thank you for your support as we manage this outbreak, and we will continue to provide updates where appropriate.
+Thank you for your support as we continue to manage this outbreak.
+Further updates will be provided as appropriate.